bswck/proxyvars/README.md

 returned by `ContextVar.set()`, if using `ContextVar` as the manager.

 ## When would you use `zeugvars`?

+You could use `zeugvars` when...
-* Writing a thread-safe application that needs to share resources globally.
+* ...writing a thread-safe application that needs to share resources globally.
-* Improving code readability by avoiding passing around the same object to every function.
+* ...improving code readability by avoiding passing around the same object to every function.
-* Writing a web application that needs to share resources between requests.
+* ...writing a web application that operates on fixed resources per request.

-_Note: For the sake of readability, you might use `zeugvar.proxy()` instead of `zeugvar.zeugvar()`._
-_`zeugvar.proxy()` is an alias for `zeugvar.zeugvar()`._
+* ...writing an asynchronous application that operates on fixed resources between tasks.
+* ...having any other case where you could use global variables that are context-dependent!

 ## Why does it have such a weird name?